How We Work

 Closing and delivery

 I coordinate pre-buy, documentation, payments, and delivery with traceability.
-Orderly closing: no last-minute surprises.
+Orderly closing: no last-minute surprises, no weeks lost to avoidable delays.

 Typical risks